monastri/monastri.github.io/notes-economics-political-science-globalization.md

 	becomes lower, this could shift the cost-risk tradeoff even if there isn’t a population- level trend towards more risk-aversion.

+An example from the playground business, via Bkearns123:

+	Regarding the section on risk aversion, I happen to be in the playground business.
+	The most common injury is broken bones from a fall.
+Consequently, our industry has ended up with poured in place surfacing, which costs 10x as much as mulch or pea gravel.
+It is wonderful stuff, but really increases the cost of the playground.
+	Again, no one pays directly for their playground, and the paying party cannot risk not being in tune with the regulations.

+	Markets cannot function if the risk reward relationship is not direct.

 Maybe things cost more for those who pay to compensate for those who don't pay?

 	This is somewhat true of colleges, where an increasing number of people are getting in on scholarships funded by the tuition of non-scholarship students.

 	I haven’t been able to find great statistics on this, but one argument against: couldn’t a college just not fund scholarships, and offer much lower prices to its